Geeneus: 1993–2000: Pressure FM and Rinse's pirate radio beginnings

-2000-2007: Proto-grime, Pay As U Go and Wizzbit alias
+2000–2007: Proto-grime, Pay As U Go and Wizzbit alias

 In summer 2000, Warren joined the nine-man garage crew Pay As U Go as a founding member; it was formed by merging the members of multiple Rinse radio shows at the suggestion of Major Ace, after Plague Alero had begun to refer to his show as "the Pay As U Go show" in reference to a mobile network flaw at the time that allowed the public to make free calls from pay-as-you-go phones.
 Between the collective's DJs, they had three weekly radio shows: Warren would DJ on Monday nights, while Slimzee continued his Sunday afternoon show and DJ Target took over on Sunday nights, and the group's MCs would attend varying shows to ensure that they had the chance to perform with each DJ.
 Warren has stated that he believes the group's 2000 single "Know We", released six months after their formation and produced by Wiley, was the first grime song.
 Target has claimed that at this time, the group had "around three bookings a week each" and "were earning a few hundred [pounds] for each one".
 Warren was also active as a producer for the group at this time, and most notably co-produced their April 2002 single "Champagne Dance" alongside Target, which was released via Sony Music and peaked at number thirteen on the UK Singles Chart.

 While in Pay As U Go, Warren began producing under the alias Wizzbit, and established his own record label, Dump Valve, primarily releasing instrumental music.
 Early releases on the label included Target's 2001 song "Earth Warrior"—the first twelve-inch single to be released on the label—and Warren's grime cult classic "Jam Hot".
 Although Pay As U Go had recorded and pitched a debut album to major labels, the group ultimately disbanded by the end of 2003, driven by numerous factors: Wiley had vetoed a £500,000 multi-album recording contract for the group on the grounds that he believed it would be a conflict of interest to sign to the same label as his other crew Roll Deep; a shooting at a So Solid Crew event at the London Astoria had resulted in major labels exercising caution in working with garage acts; and each of the crew's members had been working on solo ventures which were gaining momentum.
-Warren established a Rinse label in 2003 as an offshoot of the radio station, which increased its output in the years after Warren appointed FWD>> founder Sarah 'Soulja' Lockhart as station manager in 2004.
-Warren continued to sign music to Dump Valve, which earned a reputation for releasing more leftfield grime, including DJ Wonder's 2004 song "What", Wiley's 2006 song "Avengerz", and Wonder's debut album Welcome to Wonderland (2006), which included an appearance from Kano.
+Warren established a Rinse label in 2003 as an offshoot of the radio station, which increased its output in the years after he appointed FWD>> founder Sarah 'Soulja' Lockhart as station manager in 2004.
+Warren continued to sign music to Dump Valve, which earned a reputation for releasing more leftfield grime, including DJ Wonder's 2004 song "What", Wiley's 2006 song "Avenger", and Wonder's debut album Welcome to Wonderland (2006), which included an appearance from Kano.
 He produced the song "Nothing About Me" on Wiley's third studio album Playtime Is Over (2007).